Visiting Gila Cliff Dwellings National Monument

 Little Toad Creek Brewery and Distillery

-After returning to Silver City from Gila Cliff Dwellings NM, we stopped at Little Toad Creek Brewery and Distillery for an early dinner.
+After returning to Silver City from Gila Cliff Dwellings National Monument, we stopped at Little Toad Creek Brewery and Distillery for an early dinner.
 This was a great stop for both food and drinks!
 Whether you are staying in Silver City or just passing through, we highly recommend stopping here.

 Grant got a Silver City Burger and a rye pale ale for a late lunch/ early dinner at the Little Toad Creek Brewery and Distillery.